 Rivers are dynamic waterways, which is part of what makes paddling them so enjoyable; and yet, by their very nature they present risks to those traveling them.
 Currents, channels, and water levels of the Willamette can change significantly with the seasons.
-You are responsible for your own safety at all times, so paddle smart, and and if you lack experience, or feel you need to know more – consider taking a lesson.
+You are responsible for your own safety at all times, so paddle smart.
+If you lack experience or feel you need to know more – consider taking a lesson.

 These local Outfitters & Guides provide a variety of instructional services that can help you learn to execute safe and enjoyable river trips for years to come!

 The Willamette is a very accessible river for paddlesport enthusiasts, however, even a self-proclaimed “experienced” paddler is not necessarily a “competent” paddler.

 - Do you know how to “read the river” so you can recognize and avoid hazards?

 - Can you maneuver your boat in current?

 - Can you self-rescue or rescue another paddler?